 With certain exceptions, undergraduate students may be absent for one semester and maintain their continuing student status.
 This includes election of curriculum requirements for graduation and eligibility to register for the next semester.
+To qualify for the stop-out policy, the student must have completed at least one semester in residence following his or her most recent admission to the University.
 The exceptions are as follows: